gomezarroyo/CHSL2019/RNAseq.md

 2) Python for iteration
 3) Data design (see link in slides)
 4) Download ATOM
-5) Download or look for bpipe software for paralallelyzing
+5) Download or look for bpipe software for paralallelyzing. https://jasonjwilliamsny.github.io/wrangling-genomics/01-automating_a_workflow.html

 Notes:
 1) Always remove duplicates for DNA seq data.
 You do not need to remove/mark duplicates in RNAseq data.